1. Sandbox

 Penitents

 Magic is a gift dotted in peculiar fashion among individuals all throughout Arethil, and Gild is no exception.
 Though it is considered among Jurists to be afflicted with magic, not gifted with it, hope is not lost.
-When a Gildan citizen, typically a young child, discovers that they have magic, they can seek forgiveness and redemption through the Church by dutifully turning themself in (or as is more often the case, the parents bringing their child to the Church).
-They are then entered into the ranks of the Penitent, which primarily include two things: special prayers and special monthly Church visits known as "communions"; and, more importantly, the mandatory wearing of an anti-magic ankle cuff (often gently referred to as an "anklet") that they must wear at all times while in public.
+When a Gildan citizen, typically a young child, discovers that they have magic, they can seek help and proper guidance through the Church by dutifully turning themself in (or as is more often the case, the parents bringing their child to the Church).
+They are then entered into the ranks of the Penitent, which primarily include two things: special prayers and special monthly Church visits known as "communions"; and, more importantly, the mandate of an anti-magic ankle cuff (often gently referred to as an "anklet") that they must wear at all times while in public.

 There are two types of Penitents.